artikcloud/artikcloud-cloudconnector-samples/template/README.md

 #### Enable HTTS/SSL

-If third party cloud require https for authentication and notification, then you have to customize `utils/MyCloudConnectorRun.groovy`.
+If the third-party cloud requires HTTPS for authentication and notification, then you have to customize `utils/MyCloudConnectorRun.groovy`.

-1. Select a domain/host name that you can used (eg. my.domain.com). **Don't forget to register it into your /etc/hosts or your DNS'registar**
+1. Select a domain/host name that you can use (e.g., my.domain.com). **Don't forget to register it into your /etc/hosts or your DNS' registrar**
-1. Enable https port by setting a no-null value for httpsPort parameter (eg. 9083).
+1. Enable HTTPS port by setting a no-null value for httpsPort parameter (eg. 9083).
 If you try to connect to https://my.domain.com:9083/ a self-signed certificate will be generated and used.

   ```
   def srvCfg = SimpleHttpServer.makeServerConfig('my.domain.com', 9080, 9083, null, null, null, null)
   ```
-1. If third party cloud doen't accept self-signed certificate (it's often the case, because it's a security failure), then you have to acquire a SSL certificate from an authority, or since end of 2015 you can acquire it with [Let's Encrypt](https://letsencrypt.org/howitworks/) (free)
+1. If the third-party cloud doesn't accept self-signed certificate (often the case, because it's a security failure), then you have to acquire an SSL certificate from an authority, or you can (since the end of 2015) acquire it with [Let's Encrypt](https://letsencrypt.org/howitworks/) (free).

   ```
   # install letsencrypt